Speed up Ruby-on-Rails with memcached

 echo "memcached_enable="YES"" >> /etc/rc.conf

-Then we’ll start memcached
+Then start memcached

 /usr/local/etc/rc.d/memcached.sh start